softwarelifecycle/resume/Resume-HaroldChattaway.md

 Lifelong learner, up to date with latest technologies including AI and computer vision to analyze video and images, along with advanced topics in C#.

+Have worked remotely for about 70% of my career.
+Have the work ethic and disipline to make sure work gets done.

 **TECHNICAL SUMMARY**

 |   OS|  Languages | Tools  | Frameworks | Training |